 \section{Sobolev Bellman operator}

-In this section we first specify our smoothness and boundedness assumptions on the return, transition, reward, and policy functions in the \emph{Preamble and assumptions} (Section \ref{sec:wasserstein_preamble_and_assumptions}).
-Then derive how differentiating the distributional Bellman equation yields the action‐gradient update in the \emph{Derivation of the action‐gradient term} (Section \ref{sec:wasserstein_preamble_and_assumptions}).
-Next, we show how to bundle the return and its gradient into a single affine update rule in the \emph{Distributional Sobolev Bellman update} (Eq.~\ref{eq:joint_operator_block_affine_dist}).
-We follow and give both the pathwise and integral forms of the full operator in the \emph{Distributional Sobolev Bellman operator} (Eqs.~\ref{eq:distributional_sobolev_pathwise} and \ref{eq:distributional_sobolev_pushforward}).
-Finally, we explain how to include state‐gradients for a fully Sobolev‐compliant backup in the \emph{Complete Sobolev Bellman operator} (Section \ref{appendix:complete_sobolev}).
+We first specify our smoothness and boundedness assumptions on the return, transition, reward, and policy functions in Section \ref{sec:wasserstein_preamble_and_assumptions}.
+For completeness, we summarize mild conditions under which the neural policy and critic used in our method are Lipschitz in Section \ref{appendix:lipschitz_policy_critic}.
+We then derive how differentiating the distributional Bellman equation yields the action‐gradient update in Section \ref{appendix:derivation_action_grad}.
+Next, we show how to bundle the return and its gradient into a single affine update rule in Section \ref{appendix:distributional_sobolev_bellman_update}.
+We follow and give both the pathwise and integral forms of the full operator in Section \ref{appendix:distributional_sobolev_operator}.
+Finally, we explain how to include state‐gradients for a full Sobolev backup in Section \ref{appendix:complete_sobolev}.